lifecodeof/autopea/README.md

 It provides two packages:

 - `autopea`: core library with the Contract system and transport-agnostic logic.
-Includes iframe transport and can be used standalone.
+  - Includes iframe transport and can be used standalone.
+  - Can be used inside browser environment.
 - `autopea-playwright`: Playwright-specific implementation for browser-based automation.

 ## Usage